"The Mekong Dominion is withdrawing from the Treaty of Coronado. All Peacekeepers have been recalled immediately."

 Jack looked at her with raised eyebrows.
 "Our - er, rather, the Crusaders' line, trauma and basic medical services will be fine, sir," Helena stated, "but you'll lose specialists in several fields."

 Jack said, "Okay.
-Can cases involving those specialties be handled by the staff at Coronado General Hospital?"
+Can the staff at Coronado General Hospital handle those special cases?"

 Helena thought for a moment, then replied, "Not as well, but yes."

-Jack shrugged and said in resignation, "Well, 'not as well' will have to do for now."
-He turned back to the other officers and said, "All right, then.
+Jack shrugged and said in resignation, "Well, 'not as well' will have to do for right now."
+He turned back to the other officers and said, "All right.
 Larry, what about supply?"

-By the end of the evening, the Crusaders had worked out the basics of a transition plan, and hammered out several of the specific details.
+By the end of the evening, the officers had worked out the basics of a transition plan and had figured out a few particulars.
 The meeting finally broke up shortly after dawn, as everyone else headed to their own homes for some sleep and a shower while Jack prepared for his meeting with the governor.
 Helena was refreshed by the cool wind in her hair as she drove back to her apartment, then cursed as she realized she had rounds soon.
-As she turned her car back towards the Crusaders' base, she wondered briefly how Sergeant Ortega was feeling - then she realized no other doctor in the county had as much experience with exotic Terranovan diseases as she did, and didn't think any other doctor could treat Ortega as well as she could.
+As she turned her car back towards the Crusaders' base, she wondered briefly how Sergeant Ortega was doing - then she realized no other doctor in the county had as much experience with exotic Terranovan diseases as she did, and didn't think any other doctor could treat Ortega as well as she could.

 What if she had to leave before his fever broke?

-Wondering again how she had so aggravated her ancestors, Helena shook her head as she drove through the cool morning air.
+Wondering again how she had so aggravated her ancestors, Helena shook her head as she drove on.

 Continue to Part Three